Abdelrahman-Mohammad/discord-birthday-wisher/README.md

 # Methods
 **setBirthday**

-Creates an entry in database for that user if it doesnt exist.
+Creates an entry in database for that birthday if it doesnt exist.
 ```js
 Birthdays.setBirthday(<UserID - String>, <GuildID - String>, <BirthdayDay - Number> , BirthdayMonth - Number>, <BirthdayYear - Number>);
 ```